InfluxCommunity/influxdb3-js/README.md

 For now, we're responsible for generating the Flight client.
 However, its Protobuf interfaces may undergo changes over time.

 To regenerate the Flight client, use the `yarn flight` command to execute the provided script.
 The script will clone the Flight Protobuf repository and generate new TypeScript files in `./src/generated/flight`.

+### Generate files for mock server

+To generate files needed for the mock server used in some tests, run the `yarn flight:test` command.

 ## License